 So, you roll in with your product, and then you start filling, and you’ll develop a rhythm for what we call flippin’ drinks.
 You’ll learn how they go in and whether they’re bottles or cans.
 You’ll get into a real rhythm for how to load those machines up and how to make things happen smoothly.

 So that’s what you’ll get into.
 Load mode.
 Again, from right to left or left or right.
 Always do it the same.
 Do all of the motions that you make to be exactly the same whenever you’re loading your machines.
 Handling the money other drink machines, again, it’s the same as you do with the snack machine.
-You want to close out that door.
-You want to fill that bag up.
-You want to get the money out of the validator.
-You want to keep it out of sight as soon as possible.
+You want to close out that door and fill that bag up.
+You want to get the money out of the validator and, you want to keep it out of sight as soon as possible.
 Same thing.
 Put it into a box or something to take it out of that building and head on your way.

 Make sure you remember where you put it.
 We’ll get into trucks and security issues and things that happen on your truck or your vehicle in a future article.